A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for general graphs

 The lower bounds in Proposition~\ref{prop:warmup} are tight, as evidenced by the following constructions.
 Such graphs will be relevant when we discuss saturation upper bounds in Section~\ref{sec:trianglefree}.

 \begin{ex} It follows from the proof of Proposition~\ref{prop:warmup} that the graphs of minimum size in which every vertex has degree at least $\delta$ and a neighbor of degree at least $k > \delta$ are biregular, with all degrees either $\delta$ or $k$, and are such that every vertex has exactly one high-degree neighbor.
 Note that such a graph contains $k - 1$ vertices of degree $\delta$ for every vertex of degree $k$, and thus its order must be divisible by $k$.
 Further, the degree-$k$ vertices induce a matching, and thus its order must be divisible by $2k$.
 It is not difficult to construct such graphs.
-For $n = 2 k \ell$, take $\ell$ copies of the double star $S_{k, k}$, and put a $(\delta - 1)$-regular graph on the set of leaves (see Figure~\ref{subfigb:kdelta}).
+For $n = 2 k \ell$, take $\ell$ copies of the double star $S_{k, k}$ (obtained from two copies of a star $K_{1,k-1}$ by attaching their central vertices with an edge), and put a $(\delta - 1)$-regular graph on the set of leaves (see Figure~\ref{subfigb:kdelta}).
 If there are no restrictions on the degrees of neighbors of high-degree vertices, then every degree-$k$ vertex corresponds to $k$ degree-$\delta$ vertices in a graph of minimum size.
 For $n = (k+1)\ell$, take $\ell$ copies of the star $K_{1,k}$ and, if at least one of $\delta - 1$, $k$, or $\ell$ is even, put a $(\delta-1)$-regular graph on the set of leaves (see Figure~\ref{subfiga:kdelta}).
 Note that the bound in Proposition~\ref{prop:warmup} is strict whenever $n$ is not divisible by $2k$ in the first case or $k+1$ in the second case, or when $\delta - 1$, $k$ and $\ell$ are all odd in the second case. \end{ex}

 We now return to our discussion of saturation numbers.
 As noted in the introduction, there are no restrictions on the degrees of neighbors in an $H$-saturated graph when $k_1' \leq k_0$, and we simply have $\sat(n,H) \geq k_0 n / 2 - (k_0 + 1)^2 / 8$.
 Assuming $k_1' > k_0$, we now prove two lower bounds on $\sat(n,H)$, depending on $k_1$.